SuffolkLITLab/docassemble-AssemblyLine-documentation/docs/customizing_interview.md

 ```

 :::note Tip
 To comment out many lines at once, hold the ALT key and click and drag a line
 with your mouse.
 If you do it correctly you will see a long blinking cursor.
 Now you can type on multiple lines at once.
 Type a `#` and a space to comment out the lines
 with the blinking cursor.
 :::

-If you want to discard your changes and start over, simply upload the package .ZIP file
+If you want to discard your changes and start over, upload the package .ZIP file
 to your playground again.
 This will wipe out all of your changes.

 Use [GitHub](github.md) regularly to let you restore your work from a point in time.